The Temp (film): Casting

 Timothy Hutton was cast in the lead role of Peter Derns in March 1992.
 Lara Flynn Boyle, who had recently acquired fame for her portrayal of Donna Hayward on David Lynch's series Twin Peaks, was cast in the female lead role of Kris Bolin.
 For the role, Boyle gained 15 lb.
-In the role of Charlene, Peter's domineering boss, Faye Dunaway was cast.
-Dunaway wrote in her autobiography that she had accepted the role as she felt the film had the potential to become a mainstream hit, and to allow her to reconnect with a larger audience.
+In the role of Charlene Towne, Peter's domineering boss, Faye Dunaway was cast.
+Dunaway wrote in her autobiography that she had accepted the role as she felt the film had the potential to become a mainstream hit and to allow her to reconnect with a larger audience.